peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 ### IsCanonical
     public static boolean IsCanonical​(EFloat ed) Returns whether the given arbitrary-precision number object is in a canonical form.
-For the current version of EDecimal, all EDecimal objects are in a canonical form.
+For the current version of EFloat, all EFloat objects are in a canonical form.

 **Parameters:**